-Template AE-COL. Collateral received by the reporting institution
+Template AE-COL-D. Collateral received by the reporting institution and own debt securities issued

 General remarks

 15. For the collateral received by the reporting institution and the own debt securities issued other than own covered bonds or securitisations, the category of “non-encumbered” assets is split between those “available for encumbrance” or potentially eligible to be encumbered and those “non-available for encumbrance”.